jlab-hep/localdb-docs/docs/database_demonstration_flow.md

 # Database demonstration flow

-## Pre Requirements

-Check [the requirements for DB demonstration](database_demonstration_requirements.md) to install the required packages.

-_We support CentOS, MacOS, Ubuntu, Windows_

-## Flow

-Following DB demonstration, we can do as follow things:
+In DB demonstration, we can do as follow things:

 1. [pre requirements](database_demonstration_requirements.md)
-    - Install the requirements for DB demonstration
+    - Install the requirements for DB demonstration ( _We support CentOS, MacOS, Ubuntu, Windows_ )
 2. [Set-up](database_demonstration_setup.md)
     - MongoDB
     - influxDB